drimal/ChicagoAptRental/talks/markdown/slides.md

 - Linear models did not perform as well as the tree based models
 - Tree based ensemble model (RandomForest and Gradient Boosting Model) showed similar performance with GBM performing slightly better.

+## Features in the final model

+---

+- beds
+- baths
+- one-hot-encoded neighborhoods
+- Also explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api but the improvement was minimal

 ## Results

 ---